Swapnilk98/Indiamart/Indiamart/app/README.md

 • Clone the repository on local (https://github.com/Swapnilk98/Indiamart)

 • Then use command npm Start
+• we need to Run Json Server to run project

 ## some pictures of the website :